โ† Back to Vocabulary

 Modern Spread (19th-21st Century)

-Migration, globalisation, and media have spread Spanish worldwide.
-The United States now has 40+ million Spanish speakers, while Spanish is taught globally as a second language.
+Migration and globalisation have spread Spanish worldwide.
+The United States now has 40+ million Spanish speakers.

 Pronunciation Differences